sagar-aggarwal/EFEACT2/README.md

 ## About
+* **This repository is a subset of another private reposity.**

-* Generate the features from your EEG dataset using the MATLAB code and save it into a .dat file.
+* Generate the features from your EEG dataset using the MATLAB code and save it into a .mat file.
-* Runtthe tool using main_tool.py file in classifier_tool.
+* Runt the tool using main_tool.py file in classifier_tool.

 ## Features